 Industry sources told Malaysian Defence that Ingwe missiles were only delivered in early 2017 even though the AFv30 ATGW Gempita had been delivered to the two units operating them in 2016, 19th RMR and 1 KAD.

 On the Way.
 The Ingwe missile on the way to the target.

 The missiles were supposed to be delivered in late 2016 for acceptance firings but this was delayed to early 2017.
-It is likely that the firings today was part of the acceptance program for Ingwes.
+It is likely that the firings today was part of the acceptance programme for Ingwes.
 I am not sure whether this was the first local firings of the Ingwes but it was the first time that the Army had publicised them openly.

 19th RMR AFV30 ATGW Gempita

-The missiles had been fired from the AFV30 ATGW as part of the Gempita test program.
+The missiles had been fired from the AFV30 ATGW as part of the Gempita test programme.
 These firings took place in Turkey and the Denel Overberg test range in South Africa.
 All of the missiles hit the targets in these test firings, I am told.

 — Malaysian DefenceIf you like this post, buy me an espresso.
 Paypal Payment